-Stopping cannabis use can result in ‘withdrawal’ symptoms, as the body is working on how to function without cannabis.
+Stopping cannabis use can result in ‘withdrawal’ symptoms, as the body is working out how to function without cannabis.
 These symptoms can be unpleasant, differing from person to person and ranging from mild to severe.
-Withdrawal symptoms may include:
+Some withdrawal symptoms include:

 If you are involved in an accident whilst driving under the influence of cannabis, even if you are not directly at fault, you may face legal consequences.

-If cannabis is a problem for you or someone you know and you would like to speak to a real person to have your questions answered or to get advice on what to do next, call 1300 858 584 (Alcohol & Drug Foundation Information Line).
+If cannabis is a problem for you or someone you know and you would like to speak with a real person to have your questions answered or to get advice on what to do next, call the Alcohol & Drug Foundation Information Line on 1300 858 584.